TylerRick/address_concern/Readme.md

-# Address Engine
+# Address Concern

-A reusable polymorphic `Address` model for your Rails apps.
+A reusable polymorphic `Address` model concern for your Rails apps.

 # Installation